 If you are looking for ways to make more money with your music dig in!

-#1.
-Increase your number of clients (fans).
+Part 1.
+Increase your number of fans.

-#2.
-Increase the frequency of purchase, how often your fans buy from you combined with what you offer.
+This means: how often your fans buy from you combined with what you offer.

 We sadly see this all the time, artists put so much time into recording and creating a new body of work and strategize the release by going straight to hiring a PR firm or a radio promo company but skip a very important step – monetizing the actual release.
 Just posting it to Spotify and iTunes won’t make you money.
-You need to make each release a buying and experience opportunity for your fans.
-Pledge Music is an amazing place to build experiences around your album or EP launch and they will help you ad perks and make your pre-sale special.
+You need to make each release an experience opportunity for your fans.
+Pledge Music is an amazing place to build experiences around your album or EP launch and they will help you add perks and make your pre-sale special.
 Artists of all levels are working with them and spending some time on the site will give you loads of inspiration on what you can offer and how you can structure your own pre-sale.